- My weight-loss strategy was completely wrong

 Reflect on your present weight-loss strategy

 Let’s say you binge once a day.
 Instead of saying “I’m never going to binge again” try to binge one less time this week.
-Decide that just once this week when you feel the compulsion to binge that instead you’ll walk around the block or phone a friend—something that interrupts your pattern of behaviour.
+Decide that just once this week, when you feel the compulsion to binge, that you’ll walk around the block or phone a friend instead—something that interrupts your pattern of behaviour.

-Write down 3 things you could do when you have the urge to overeat this week.
+Write down 3 things you could do if you get the urge to overeat this week

 Put this list in your wallet or backpack so you have a concrete plan.

 Tell yourself ahead of time, the first time you break this cycle it will feel wrong and that’s ok.
-This strange feeling is the feeling of breaking an unhealthy habit!
+This strange feeling is the feeling of breaking a habit.

 Don’t overthink it.